What Is Implied Volatility

 So how does the implied volatility affect the standard deviation?
 Well, the higher the implied volatility the wider is the range of one standard deviation.

 This means that option traders, especially option sellers can choose strike more far away from the actual price.

-But luckily, I discovered the book “The Black Swan” from Nassim Taleb.
-After I had bought and read the book, I knew it was not my lack of experience but it was that damn gaussian distribution.
+But luckily, I discovered the book “The Black Swan“* from Nassim Taleb.
+After I have read the book, I knew it was not my lack of experience but it was that damn Gaussian distribution!
 It just doesn’t work as it should and actually it’s not the holy grail in the world of options trading.

-Don’t get it wrong, it’s not the gaussian distribution itself that doesn’t work but it’s the usage of it as the “wrong” tool.
-So why does financial industry still using it.
-According to Nassim Taleb, the experts prefer to use the unappropriate tool instead to have nothing.
+Don’t get it wrong, it’s not the Gaussian distribution itself that doesn’t work but it’s the usage of it as the “wrong” tool.
+So why does financial industry still using it?
+According to Nassim Taleb, the experts prefer to use an inappropriate tool instead to have nothing.

 Last but not least: historical volatility

 To make this article complete we should check the counterpart of implied volatility for options which is historical volatility.
 This term or metric is not a rocket science at all.
 While implied volatility is the expected volatility of “tomorrow”, historical volatility is the volatility of “yesterday”.
 That’s the whole secret, folks.

 Usually, historical volatility is lower then the implied volatility.
 The reason for this is that market participants usually expect the worst and willing to pay more than an option is really worth.
 Which is good for us, the option traders.
 Yey!